cython/cython/README.rst

 The latest version of Pyrex can be found `here <http://www.cosc.canterbury.ac.nz/~greg/python/Pyrex/>`_.

-| Greg Ewing, Computer Science Dept
+| Greg Ewing, Computer Science Depth
 | University of Canterbury
 | Christchurch, New Zealand